jessicarush/react-notes/context.md

 To define a context we'll need to create a new file.

 **Tip:** Create a new directory called *contexts*, then create a javascript file in that directory for each context.
-For example: `ThemeContext.js`.
+For example: `ThemeContext.jsx`.

 In this new file: